Saudi Arabia Has Opened its Doors to Travelers, Getting a visa Is Easy

 His long white thobe is immaculate, his black agal headband perfectly in place, but, he seems to live up to his name, veering off the road at high speed, lashing in the dark towards the void.
 How does he know where he is going?
 He has no GPS; no maps; there is no cell service; there are no tire tracks.

 He steers his wheel like a captain in a storm.
 Then, at last, a spot of light burns a hole in the darkness, and we come upon our camp, a simple goat-hair Bedouin tent in the crook of a dune with a campfire out front.
 Scattered around are individual zip-up Mabeet tents (Mabeet is the 12th night of the Hajj) for each member of our party, to keep out the snakes, scorpions, camel spiders and sand from the persistent wind.

 Camping like Bedouins

-After a breakfast of sticky dates, flat masali bread, and Laban yoghurt, the guides hand us ghutras, red and white head cloths that can protect the face from sun, wind and sand.
-Then they deflate the tires from 35 psi to about 11, better for traction along the roar of fine sand.
+After a breakfast of sticky dates, flat masali bread, and Laban yogurt, the guides hand us ghutras, red and white head cloths that can protect the face from sun, wind, and sand.
+Then they deflate the tires from 35 psi to about 11, better for traction along with the roar of fine sand.

 Finally, in the oblique light of mid-morning, we head out into the desert, an area of vacancy the size of France, and even more hostile.
 Our vehicles are packed with water and spare gas (only 78 cents a gallon here, cheaper than bottled water), ready to trace the routes blazed by last century’s leathery rusticators Wilfred Thesiger and Bertram Thomas.